-QBFT and Raft have immediate finality.
-When using QBFT and Raft there are no forks and all valid blocks get included in the main chain.
+QBFT, IBFT, and Raft have immediate finality.
+When using QBFT, IBFT, and Raft there are no forks and all valid blocks get included in the main chain.

-IBFT and Clique do not have immediate finality.
-Implementations using IBFT and Clique must be aware of forks and chain reorganizations occurring.
+Clique doesn't have immediate finality.
+Implementations using Clique must be aware of forks and chain reorganizations occurring.

 Minimum number of validators

-To be Byzantine fault tolerant, IBFT and QBFT require a minimum of four validators.
+To be Byzantine fault tolerant, QBFT and IBFT require a minimum of four validators.
 Byzantine fault tolerance is the ability to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

 Raft and Clique can operate with a single validator but operating with a single validator offers no redundancy if the validator fails.

-Raft and Clique are more fault tolerant than IBFT and QBFT.
+Raft and Clique are more fault tolerant than QBFT and IBFT.

 Raft and Clique tolerate up to half of the validators failing.